What's New!

 having established a state along the southern coast of the Baltic Sea which ultimately evolved into the Duchy of Prussia.

-This large XVIIth century building gave assistance to German pilgrims, but it was sold by Holy Roman Emperor Leopold II towards the end of the XVIIIth century (the emperor was a strong supporter of the Enlightenment views on religion).
+This large XVIIth century building gave assistance to German pilgrims, but it was sold by Holy Roman Emperor Leopold II towards the end of the XVIIIth century (the Emperor was a strong supporter of the Enlightenment views on religion).

 (left) Via del Mascherone and SS.
 Giovanni e Petronio; (right) detail of the façade

-his hometown; the dedication of the church was changed from St. Thomas to Sts.
-John the Evangelist and Petronius, a bishop of that city in the Vth century (click here for a list of national churches in Rome).
+In 1581 Pope Gregory XIII assigned a small church between Piazza Farnese and Via Giulia to the inhabitants of Bologna, his hometown; the dedication of the church was changed from St. Thomas to Sts.
+John the Evangelist and Petronius, a bishop of that city in the Vth century.
+The façade was designed in 1696-1700.

-Fontana del Mascherone (big mask): (left) front view; (right) side view Acqua Vergine supplied water to the fountain of Campo dei
+Fontana del Mascherone (big mask): (left) front view; (right) side view

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: